Posted by Todd Hockenberry ● Jan 23, 2023

 Receptionist?
 That's a tricky one.
 You fired them in a cost-cutting move and have one of those annoying-as-hell 'click one for service' answering systems.
 Your customers and prospects noticed.
 They see by this action that you don't even care enough to have a human being answer the phone.

 Loading dock worker?
 What if you did everything right in the factory, and the last guy to seal the box forgot to put in the paperwork or manuals?
 Or does a lousy job packing the parts?
 Or count them wrong?

 I could go on, but you get the point.

 How you implement your marketing strategy is to get everyone to buy into the why of your business and what role they have in delivering it.

 The rest of the how question for manufacturing marketing relates to your tactics to reach your target persona.

 Remember, you determine your strategy; your customers choose your tactics.
-You have to fish where the fish are, adopt marketing tactics that reach your intended audience.
-Please don't chase the shiny thing when it comes to tactics, only empty marketing tactics that are proven to achieve your desired audience.
-If you are unsure about something, run a small controlled test, measure the results, adjust, and decide if the tactic is worth pursuing or move on to another.
+You must fish where the fish are and adopt marketing tactics that reach your intended audience.
+Please don't chase the shiny thing when it comes to tactics.
+If you are unsure about something, run a small controlled test, measure the results, adjust, decide if the tactic is worth pursuing or move on to another.

 A few other keys on how to market for manufacturing include:

-Sales and marketing enablement - do they have the tools and training to succeed?
+Do sales and marketing enablement have the tools and training to succeed?

 Sales alignment with Marketing - are the groups working together to achieve revenue generation goals?